ikt32/scripts-updates/faq.md

 ### Q: Do I need to pay?

-Yes, you need to pay for the Patreon-exclusive scripts.
+Yes, you need to pay for the Patreon-exclusive peripheral support software.

-### Q: Can I pay once for your scripts?
+### Q: Can I pay once?

 Yes, the license you generate *while subscribed* is valid for *however long you use your PC in its current form*.
 After verifying that everything is up and running, you may terminate the subscription.
 If you need to create